 Our Graduate Entry Prespecialty in Nursing (GEPN) program, combining preparation in basic nursing with advanced preparation in a clinical specialty, draws some of the brightest and most creative students of any graduate nursing program.
 Many of our Master of Science in Nursing (M.S.N.) specialty tracks are among the most highly rated in the United States, preparing registered nurses for a variety of leadership roles.
 Our highly regarded Ph.D. program prepares expert nurse scholars in understanding health care issues and delivery, while advancing the development of nursing knowledge.
 Our Doctor of Nursing Practice (D.N.P.) program, focusing on health care systems leadership and health policy, is redefining education at Yale with its pioneering hybrid degree format.
 It was ranked in the top tier nationally after graduating just one cohort, and it continues to draw a diverse and accomplished group of nurse leaders.

 Our curricular innovation integrates the use of our recently expanded clinical simulation facility with other twenty-first-century pedagogical technologies.
 Our world-class faculty engage in high-impact research and practice, in areas that include self-management of chronic conditions, sleep science, symptom science, palliative care, genomics, maternal-child health, mental health, and global health, among other key areas.
 Our dedicated staff are highly committed to the School and to our mission.
 We are committed to building diversity, equity, and inclusion within our community, reflecting the populations that we go on to serve.
 Finally, but not least, YSN is part of the exceptional Yale University ecosystem, in which the tools of intellectual discourse—available to every student—can become instruments of powerful change in the world.
-We are one YSN, and one Yale, ready, in the words of the University’s mission statement, “to improv[e] the world today and for future generations.”
+We are one YSN, and one Yale, committed, in the words of the University’s mission statement, “to improving the world today and for future generations.”

 Thank you for your engagement in YSN.
 Our faculty, staff, alumnae/i, and I welcome you to Yale and to West Campus.